Message from the Vice President

 Chapel Exemptions Sanction Tier Table

 The university has implemented procedures for student appeals with the intent of assuring fundamental fairness.
 Students who believe they were not treated fairly in the chapel attendance process or that the sanction imposed was unreasonable can submit a written appeal to the Dean of Students within three (3) business days of receiving the probationary notification.
-The Dean of Students will present the letter to no fewer than three members of the Student Life Leadership Team, made up of faculty, staff, and students, for an appeal decision.
-If students believe they were not treated fairly in the appeal process or extenuating circumstances were not considered, they may submit a written appeal to the Conduct Review Board (CRB) within one (1) business day following the decision of the Student Life Leadership Team.
+The Dean of Students will present the letter to no fewer than three members of the Conduct Review Board (CRB), made up of faculty, staff, and students, for an appeal decision.
 The decision of the Conduct Review Board is final.
 Refer to the Student Appeals process for a detailed explanation.

 All LCU athletic teams are competitive nationally and current students with an LCU ID card are admitted free to all regular season home events.
 The volleyball and basketball teams play inside the Rip Griffin Center on the southeast corner of campus.
-On the south end of campus, the baseball team can be seen at Hay's Field, the softball team can be seen at PlainsCapital Park, while the men's and women's soccer teams can be seen at the LCU soccer field located on the western edge of campus.
+On the south end of campus, the baseball team can be seen at Hays Field, the softball team can be seen at Maner Park, while the soccer and track teams can be seen at the LCU Soccer/Track Complex.
 The LCU cross country teams compete at the LCU cross country course located on the southwest corner of campus.
 Visit LCUChaps.com or check the LCU Chap app for game schedules.

 The collegiate experience is one of new development and substantial growth for students.
 New choices, challenges, and decisions abound, and while it can be stimulating and exciting, it can also be a time of adjustment, stress, and confusion.